(revised 1999, 2003, 2008, 2011, 2013, 2017, 2018)

 Article II: Membership

-- Active members.
-Any university, college, junior college or professional school art teacher, museum staff member, or individual in an allied field interested in the development of art in higher education and related institutions may become an active member.
+- Individual members.
+Any university, college, junior college or professional school art teacher, museum staff member, or individual in an allied field interested in the development of art in higher education and related institutions may become an individual member.

 - Institutional members.
 Any college, junior college or university art department, school or college of art, professional art school or museum may become an institutional member.